 Sit down and make a list of all your monthly expenses.
 How much you spend on rent or mortgage, utilities, groceries, gasoline for your vehicle, insurance, entertainment – write it all down.
 One way to determine how much you are spending is to go over your checking and savings accounts at your credit union in New Bedford.
 You can take advantage of online banking tools for St Anne Credit Union in New Bedford or just go over your monthly statements.
 You will be able to identify charges for necessities and extras so you can see what can be reduced or eliminated to help you achieve your goals.

 Step Three: Cut Spending

 How much do you spend each month on fast food, coffee shop lattes, treats or other “extra” activities that are not actual necessities?
 At $8-10 for the average fast food meal, you could reduce monthly spending on lunches at work simply by brown bagging it one or two days a week by as much as $80-100 a month.
 What about those iced coffees?
 At $5 each, a daily habit Monday through Friday can add up quickly to $100-125 a month.
-Start making your morning coffee at home and save the stress of waiting in line and put more money into your New Bedford share savings account instead.
+Start making your morning coffee at home and save the stress of waiting in line and put more money into your share savings account instead.

 Step Four: Consider Separating Your Savings

 It can be easy to spend money that is connected to your main share checking account.
 Consider opening a separate account that requires a bit more consideration before taking the cash out during the saving period to spend on frivolous items.
 Keep your “emergency fund” money in your regular credit union savings account and move your “big purchase savings” to a money market account or certificate of deposit to earn additional interest.
 By separating these funds, you reduce the chance of accidentally spending more than you should on things that you don’t need.
 This approach can help you maintain your focus on the end result.